 Home page of

 We are the proud owners of Narrowboat 'Alnwick', a 62 ft. all steel replica motor tug based on a classical design that was produced in the 1930s by Yarwoods of Northwich.
 Our boat was built between 1995 and 1998 by the highly respected firm of R W Davis & Son Ltd. at Saul Junction, Gloucestershire.
 It was built as special project for the firm's indomitable Guv'nor, Phil Trotter, and is powered by a vintage Kelvin K3 Marine Diesel Engine.
-After being admired at various boat shows, 'Alnwick' became the prototype for the highly respected 'Northwich Trader' class of narrowboats - of which more than 25 have been launched to date.
+After being admired at various boat shows, 'Alnwick' became the prototype for the acclaimed 'Northwich Trader' class of narrowboats - of which more than 30 have been launched to date.

 PLEASE CLICK ON THE PICTURE ABOVE TO ENTER OUR WEB-SITE